herbeck558/iDAAS-Connect-Clinical-IndustryStandards/README.md

 The problem of healthcare connectivity and data enablement has been around for decades.
 Vendors have had long standing practices of limiting paying customers to the data within the systems they operate and manage.
 As healthcare organizations prepare for their digital experiences, or look to re-evaluate their current digital experience capabilities, this is no longer a practice that can be tolerated or endured.
 Within iDAAS, this is the component responsible for providing connectivity to the clinical based industry standards of HL7 v2 messages and FHIR.
 From an integration connectivity and standards perspective it can demonstrates the processesing HL7v2 messages of the following types from any vendor and any specifc message version from 2.1 to 2.8: ADT (Admissions), ORM (Orders), ORU (Results), SCH (Schedules), PHA (Pharmacy), MFN (Master File Notifications), MDM (Medical Document Management) and VXU (Vaccinations).
 With the final CMS rule around Interoperability we have also added FHIR R4 Support.

+* [HL7 v2 Message Receivers](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=185 "HL7 v2 Message Receivers") - Support for ADT, ORM, ORU, RDE, SCH, MFN, MDM and VXU message types.
+Connected Clinical does not care about specific HL7 version, its has been tested from version 2.1 through 2.8.
+* [FHIR Clinical Receivers](https://www.hl7.org/fhir/ "HL7 FHIR") - Support for FHIR Clinical is currently being implemented.
+The platform will focus on delivery R4 (4.01) support to align with the CMS guidance on Interoperability and Patient Access.

 Here is a visual on the iDAAS Platform and all its specific components:
 <p align="center" >
 <img src="content/images/iDAAS-Platform/iDAAS%20Platform%20-%20iDAAS%20Connect%20and%20Vendor%20FHIR%20Modules.png" alt="iDAAS Component Design"
 width="600" height="600" />
 </p>

-# Industry Standard Support
-As mentioned above we discussed the industry Standard support.
-This section covers the clinical integration standards and detailed links that are support by the implementation of the platform:

-* [HL7 v2 Message Receivers](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=185 "HL7 v2 Message Receivers") - Support for ADT, ORM, ORU, RDE, SCH, MFN, MDM and VXU message types.
-Connected Clinical does not care about specific HL7 version, its has been tested from version 2.1 through 2.8.
-* [FHIR Clinical Receivers](https://www.hl7.org/fhir/ "HL7 FHIR") - Support for FHIR Clinical is currently being implemented.
-The platform will focus on delivery R4 (4.01) support to align with the CMS guidance on Interoperability and Patient Access.

 # Other Contributions within Source
 as dscussed in the iDAAS base repository this component has additional contributions in order to assist.
 In order to try and not just put the software out there we also wanted to help development and implementation as well.